 Talent Show

 Was your child involved in the school band or dance club?
-Why not put on a show?
+Why not put on a show and celebrate school spirit?
 Natural performers will jump at this opportunity to show off.
 Another fun option?
 Encourage your graduate and his or her friends to plan a short skit.

 Draft a few questions that capture the essence of your child’s elementary school years.
 These will form the basis of an entertaining trivia game, with the winner earning a gift card or some other compelling prize.
 Encourage guests to submit their own questions to make the game even more competitive.

-All parties must come to an end, but you can make those goodbyes less bittersweet by sending party guests away with keepsakes.
-These will be easy to create if you staged a photo booth: send guests home with cute pictures.
+All parties must come to an end, but you can make those goodbyes less bittersweet by sending party guests away with keepsakes and party favors.
+Here’s how to make those parting gifts unforgettable:

 Plan the Best Graduation Party